blueset/fireghoti/docs/install.md

 ## Upgrading

 Please refer to the [upgrade instruction](./upgrade.md).
-Be sure to switch to `firefish` user and go to the Firefish directory before performing `pnpm install --frozen-lockfile`:
+Be sure to switch to `firefish` user and go to the Firefish directory before executing the `git` command:

 ```sh
 sudo su --login firefish